skyway/skyway.github.io/en/ios-tutorial.md

 ```
 ### Create Peer Object

-Add a process to create a Peer object in viewDidLoad method.
+Create a Peer object in the viewDidLoad method.

-For the Peer object, specify API key, domain name and debug level by using SKWPeerOption class.
+When creating the Peer object, specify the API key, domain name and debug level by using SKWPeerOption class.

 *Objective-C*
 {: .lang}